-In Hive-MR3, HiveServer2 runs in either shared session mode or individual session mode.
+In Hive on MR3, HiveServer2 runs in either shared session mode or individual session mode.

 In shared session mode, HiveServer2 maintains a single session (by creating an MR3Session object) to be shared by all Beeline connections.
 This session creates a DAGAppMaster to serve all Hive queries submitted through Beeline connections, and DAGs generated from such Hive queries can send their TaskAttempts to any ContainerWorker.
 As a result, all Beeline connections share the entire pool of ContainerWorkers through a common DAGAppMaster.